yggdrasil-network/yggdrasil-network.github.io/installation-linux-other.md

 # Installing manually on Linux

 Yggdrasil is supported on Linux.
-You can either [download the latest binary from CircleCI](builds.md) or you can build from source.

 ## Build from source